Edge wrinkles

 In many production sites, bent rollers, curved rollers, and banana rollers are also discussed under this type of spreading or expanding position.
 These names usually describe the roller structure.
 Through a curved roller body, proper wrap angle, and installation direction, they help the web spread across its width during operation.

-For continuous web materials such as film, protective film, release film, packaging film, nonwoven, paper, fabric, or foil, the material does not always stay flat by itself during running.
+For continuous web materials such as Film Converting Rollers, Flexible Packaging Rollers or Slitting and Rewinding Line Rollers protective film, release film, packaging film, nonwoven, paper, fabric, or foil, the material does not always stay flat by itself during running.
 When the web is wide, thin, low-tension, high-speed, or unstable before slitting, rewinding, laminating, coating, or pressing, edge wrinkles, waves, trapped air, or uneven spreading may appear.

 The role of a spreader roller is to adjust the web into a flatter, more open, and more stable condition before these key process sections, reducing the chance that wrinkles are carried into the next processing position.